 Guarantee payments made by the Guarantor to non-Polish tax resident individuals and corporates might be subject to domestic 20 per cent. withholding tax if they would be qualified as revenues from guarantee and surety supplies within the meaning of Art.
 29.1.5 of the PIT Act or Art.
-21.1.2a of the Polish Corporate Income Tax Act dated 15 February 1992, as amended (the CIT Act).
+21.1.2a of the CIT Act.
 However, most of the tax treaties concluded by Poland provide for Polish tax exemption on such revenues earned in Poland by a foreign tax resident.
 In order to benefit from a tax treaty, the person making a payment qualified as above should receive a relevant tax residency certificate of the non-Polish tax resident individuals and/or corporates receiving the payment (other documents may be required in specific cases).